Public Pier — No Fishing License Required

-Though small compared to most piers, Crystal is still, in my opinion, one of the better piers for at least four species of fish: barred surfperch, walleye surfperch, shovelnose guitarfish and (at times) California halibut.
-It has also shown during the past fifteen years or so that it is the number one pier in the state for yellowtail, especially in El Niño warm-water years.
+Though small compared to most oceanfront piers, Crystal is, in my opinion, one of the best piers for several species of fish: barred surfperch, walleye surfperch, shovelnose guitarfish and (at times) California halibut.
+It has also shown during the past two decades that it is the number one pier in the state for yellowtail, especially during El Niño warm-water years.

 Son-in-Law Dave, Grandson Adam, and a yellowfin croaker taken in 2009